-Last week, a notice was sent to Caribupdate Weekly and other media, inviting journalists to attend a news conference at the headquarters of the Technical and Allied Workers’ Union (TAWU) on Green Street, St George’s.
+Last week, a notice was sent to Caribupdate Weekly and other media, inviting journalists to attend a news conference at the headquarters of the Technical and Allied Workers’ Union (GTAWU) on Green Street, St George’s.
 Press conferences in Grenada have been so abused and misused by most who call them, that these events have become too commonplace and routine, and many reporters certainly would have shrugged their shoulders at attending another snooze fest, AKA a press conference.

-Against this background, it would have been easy to miss the underlying significance of the TAWU press conference, especially where history is confined to what happened yesterday and last year; where knowledge is often the accumulation of second and third-hand information from uninformed sources; and where — regrettably and all too frequently — we gauge, assess and ascribe merit, based on purely superficial factors such as our likes and dislikes; and whether the other person shares our political views or philosophy; or shares membership of the same political party as we do.
+Against this background, it would have been easy to miss the underlying significance of the GTAWU press conference, especially where history is confined to what happened yesterday and last year; where knowledge is often the accumulation of second and third-hand information from uninformed sources; and where — regrettably and all too frequently — we gauge, assess and ascribe merit, based on purely superficial factors such as our likes and dislikes; and whether the other person shares our political views or philosophy; or shares membership of the same political party as we do.

-At that TAWU House news conference, Chester Humphrey announced that he was stepping down as President-General of the Technical and Allied Workers’ Union.
+At that GTAWU House news conference, Chester Humphrey announced that he was stepping down as President-General of the Technical and Allied Workers’ Union.
 In the upcoming elections to the union’s management committee, he will not be contesting for re-election to the President-General’s position.

 Humphrey’s announcement, in the view of this newspaper, marked the closing of a chapter — not the book itself — on a man whose contribution to the betterment of life in Grenada has not been valued and recognized, at least to this point, as highly and as publicly as it ought to be.